digiltd/oh-rtd-test/Nikobus-Binding.md

     12:55:55.332 DEBUG [Nikobus Receiver] o.o.b.n.i.c.NikobusCommandReceiver[:177] - Received NikobusCommand [command=$186C9400100167FF78607E, repeats=1]

 The 4 characters following $18 are the switch module address.

-The next step is to let the binding scan your module to determine the correct checksums for all possible switch combinations.

-On your OSGI console, enter the following command to scan your switch module:

-    nikobus analyze '<address>' <group>

-e.g.

-    nikobus analyze '6C94' 1

-Where address is the 4 character address you discovered above and group 1 indicates the first channel group for channels 1-6 and 2 indicates the second channel group for channels 7-12.

-After the scanning is completed (which takes approximately an 30 minutes or so per 6 channels), you can verify the result of the scan using the following command:

-    nikobus <count> '<address>' <group>

-If not all combinations where detected during the first attempt, you can restart the scanning to detect the missing combinations.
-It will not rescan any combinations which were found previously.
+In the example above, that's C964.

-Once all combinations are detected, you can add them to your item configuration, e.g:
+With this address, you can now define the different channels in your item configuration, e.g:

     Switch light_office {nikobus="C964:1"}
     Switch light_hallway {nikobus="C964:2"}